How to use Pinterest to plan your wedding•

 Finding your dream pins

 Now you have your boards set up and they are empty, now what!?
-You could just type in 'weddings' but this is a bit broad and will bring up all sorts and you could end up searching for ages and not find what you want.
+You could just type in 'wedding ideas' but this is a bit broad and will bring up all sorts and you could end up searching for ages and not find what you want.
 Try searching more along the lines of what you are 'really' looking for, like 'colourful weddings' or 'organic table decor' this will reduce your time looking.
 The great thing is, once it's found the results, it suggests lots of other pins like it that will show up so you'll be spoiled for choice!

 Write notes with pins

-A step lots of brides miss out, if you had a thought about a particular pin, just assume you won't remember it, write a note in the pin about why you pinned it.
+A step lots of couples miss out, if you had a thought about a particular pin, just assume you won't remember it, write a note in the pin about why you pinned it.
 It may be a non-related wedding pin therefore even more important to write why you saved it.
 It maybe a colour of a cushion that you would like to incorporate in your bridal bouquet.
 Or it may be a table scape you have saved but your only liked the candle style in the photo.
 Making a note will be so valuable in the long run!

 Decide who to follow

 As with instagram and facebook you can follow people and business's.
 Be selective about who you follow.
 They are going to show up in your feed so you want there content to align with your style.